mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes your friends buy!
 For more information, read about our [Referrals Program.](referrals)

 <div class="note"></div>
-PROMOTION - For a limited time only, get 25% off all orders of Mini rolls!
+SPECIAL OFFER - For a limited time only, get 25% off all orders of Mini rolls!
 Regular-sized rolls are excluded from this promotion.

 ## Order Information
 - Only available for pick-up in Vancouver (near Rupert skytrain station).
 Exact location will be provided upon ordering.